collocations.org

 a director of a company

-2. group of actors/dancers, etc.
+2. group of actors, dancers, etc.

-a small touring theatre company
+a small touring opera company

 good, pleasant

-He''s very good company.
+He's very good company.

 poor

-VERB + COMPANY
+VERB + company

 have

-It''s nice to have a bit of company for a change.
+It's nice to have a bit of company for a change.

 keep sb

-I''ll stay and keep you company.
+I'll stay and keep you company.

-need, want | provide (sb with)
+provide (sb with)

 A cat would provide her with some company.

-seek | enjoy
+seek

 I always enjoy her company.

-for ~
+for company

 I took my mother with me for company.

-He''s nervous in the company of his colleagues.
+He's nervous in the company of his colleagues.

 PHRASES

-(= to like being alone)
+like your own company, prefer your own company (= to like being alone)

 4. group of people together

-(= men and women)
+mixed (= men and women)

 assembled

-He glanced round the assembled company.
+He glanced around the assembled company.

-VERB + COMPANY
+VERB + company

-(= to spend time with) John''s mother was worried about the company he kept.
+John's mother was worried about the company he kept.

-in ~
+in company

-Those children don''t know how to behave in company. | That''s not something to say in mixed company.
+Those children don't know how to behave in company.

 PHRASES

-(= used after being rude or critical about sb to say that the people you are talking to are not included in the criticism)
+present company excepted (= used after being rude or critical about sb to say that the people you are talking to are not included in the criticism)

 5. visitor or visitors

-VERB + COMPANY
+VERB + company

 expect, have

-We''re expecting company this afternoon.
+We're expecting company this afternoon.

 Report an error or submit a comment/suggestion on company